Investigating Scots pine resilience

 Context

-This project will explore the resilience of the ecologically and economically important Scots pine (Pinus sylvestris) to combined abiotic and biotic stresses.
+This project will explore the resilience of the ecologically and economically important Scots pine (Pinus sylvestris) to compound abiotic and biotic stresses.
 With climate change increasing extreme weather events and pest threats, understanding trees’ responses to these stresses is vital.

 The study will use a controlled experiment to examine the trees’ responses to drought and waterlogging in a glasshouse setting, followed by testing their reaction to disease in natural field conditions.
 By considering both the trees’ genetic makeup and provenance, the research aims to understand how different Scots pine populations handle stress.